-Inferno 28 has a schematic and exemplary quality.
+Inferno 28 has a didactic and exemplary quality.
 There is no attempt to engage in character development, just as there is no attempt to engage in character development in Inferno 25.
 Like Inferno 25, Inferno 28 is rhetorically flashy and psychologically shallow, with respect to the psychology of the characters in this bolgia.
 In its insistence on a virtuosity of gruesomeness, the representation of the bolgia of the sowers of discord is akin to the representation of the bolgia of the thieves, albeit without the sexualized component.

 Given its gory materia, Inferno 28 ranks high in the infernal lexicography of body parts.
 In a catalogue of body parts in Inferno according to usage per canto, compiled by Grace Delmolino, Inferno 28 ranks second after Inferno 25.
 In Inferno 28 the narrator compiles a tally of 41 body parts, as compared to 63 in Inferno 25.
 The lexical saturation of these two canti can be compared visually in the charts below:

 Chi poria mai pur con parole sciolte dicer del sangue e de le piaghe a pieno ch’i’ ora vidi, per narrar più volte?
 (Inf.
 28.1-3)

 In this opening flourish, Dante highlights himself and his rhetorical abilities, telling his readers that he is able to accomplish within the constraints of verse what other writers would not be able to carry off even within the relatively less constrained, and hence easier, medium of prose.
-He is taking the opportunity to underscore his rhetorical virtuosity.
+He takes the opportunity to underscore his rhetorical virtuosity.